-Dr. Lindquist coordinates the new Environmental Sustainability major and minor at Meredith College.
-She teaches introductory biology courses for non-majors, and several courses for biology and environmental sustainability majors including plant biology, environmental science, and terrestrial field studies.
-She also leads a summer study abroad course, Tropical Ecosystems, in Costa Rica for Meredith students in the odd years.
+Dr. Lindquist coordinates the Environmental Sustainability major and minor at Meredith College.
+She teaches several courses for biology and environmental sustainability majors including plant biology, environmental science, research methods in biology, and terrestrial field studies.
+She also teaches a summer study abroad course, Tropical Ecosystems, in Costa Rica for Meredith students in the odd years with her colleagues.
 Her research focuses on forest ecology and conservation.
 She has maintained a long term tropical forest regeneration study in Costa Rica and coauthored a bilingual plant taxonomy book of the trees of her study area with two undergraduate students.
 Lindquist has also collaborated with various international colleagues to study the role of land crabs in tropical ecosystems.
-In Raleigh she and her students study the ecology of an urban, fragmented forest on the campus.
-Prior to starting at Meredith College in August 2006, Lindquist was a Resident Professor at the Organization for Tropical Studies (Duke University) teaching tropical biology field courses in Costa Rica.
+Prior to her arrival at Meredith, Lindquist was a Resident Professor with the Organization for Tropical Studies and Duke University teaching tropical biology courses in Costa Rica.

 Contact the Office of Human Resources

 Located in 1st Floor Park Center

 Fax: (919) 760-8164

 If you experience problems with the directory, email firstname.lastname@example.org